mapleint/MapleSyrupMath/README.md

 good thing I have GIT, not one of my harddrives survived the fire

-I found out today that math.h is a (relatively (coming from a person who has unfortunately dealt with Windows.h)) small header
-I suppose I'll finish it soon
+I found out today that math.h is a (relatively (coming from a person who has unfortunately dealt with Windows.h)) small header after typing "man math.h" I regret saying that welp, we'll see if I finish it. so many duplicate functions~ I suppose I'll finish it soon

 Goals: